adammaj1/parameter_external_angle/README.md

-# How to compute external angle?
+# How to compute the external angle?